mzulqa1/mzulqa1.github.io/README.md

 https://yourusername.github.io/
 ```

-GitHub Pages documentation provides instructions for enabling Pages and selecting the appropriate deployment branch.
+After creating the repository and adding your website files, enable **GitHub Pages** in the repository settings and select the appropriate deployment branch.

+This provides a simple way to maintain and host a professional portfolio without a separate commercial hosting service.

 ---